AymenA9356/sep11-freedom-project/blog/entry03.md

 ```js
 $( ".inner" ).after( "<p>Test</p>" );
 ```
- So we can see that after we used the .after() a new parigraph is made with the string "Test" in it. so first we see a class called `inner` and then we tell jquery to add a `<p></p>` after every class that have that and we get this result.
+ So we can see that after we used the .after() a new paragraph is made with the string "Test" in it. so first we see a class called `inner` and then we tell jQuery to add a `<p></p>` after every class that has that and we get this result.
  RESULT:
  ```html